 Safely foraging for mushrooms

 Over the years we’ve looked through mushroom field guides, gone on hikes, even visited with local gourmet mushroom growers.
 We’ve collected our share of boletes, morels, meadow mushrooms, oyster mushrooms, and chantrels.
 As homeschoolers, we’ve made spore prints, identified habitat and growing season, and even sniffed the ‘shrooms trying to identify the tell tale scent of a choice edible mushroom.
-We’ve looked at the field guides warning of “look-alike” poisonous mushrooms and we’ve decided at times it was too risky to taste one.
+We’ve looked at the field guides warning of “look-alike” poisonous mushrooms and we’ve decided it was too risky to taste one.

 Yes, its true.
 After 10 years of seasonal mushroom hikes and mushroom collections, we’ve never even tasted a wild mushroom.
 We wanted someone to take us mushroom hunting, just once, to help us identify a good ‘shroom from a bad ‘shroom.
 We wanted someone to share their knowledge and their secrets with us, the uninitiated, so that we could go foraging for mushrooms with confidence.